Cylindrical model structures: Acknowledgements

-In a setting closer to that in which we are working the observation that a subdivision structure upon a cylinder allows one to compose homotopies was first explored to the author's knowledge by Grandis in papers such as \cite{GrandisCategoricallyAlgebraicFoundationsForHomotopicalAlgebra} written in the 1990s.
-The abstract notion of homotopy under and over an object is discussed for example in the book \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} of Kamps and Porter.
-This is also a good reference for most of the other ideas of this section.
+In a setting closer to that in which we are working, the observation that a subdivision structure upon a cylinder allows one to compose homotopies was first explored, to the author's knowledge, by Grandis in papers such as \cite{GrandisCategoricallyAlgebraicFoundationsForHomotopicalAlgebra}, written in the 1990s.
+The abstract notion of homotopy under and over an object is for example discussed for in the book \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} of Kamps and Porter, which also treats much of the rest of this section.

-\begin{assum} Let $\cl{C}$ be a 2-category with a final object such that pushouts and pullbacks of 2-arrows of $\cl{C}$ give rise to pushouts and pullbacks in formal categories in the sense of Definition \ref{PushoutsPullbacks2ArrowsArePushoutsPullbacksInFormalCategoriesTerminology}.
+\begin{assum} Let $\cl{C}$ be a 2-category with a final object.
+Suppose that pushouts and pullbacks of 2-arrows of $\cl{C}$ give rise to pushouts and pullbacks in formal categories, in the sense of Definition \ref{PushoutsPullbacks2ArrowsArePushoutsPullbacksInFormalCategoriesTerminology}.
 Let $\cl{A}$ be an object of $\cl{C}$.
 Recall that we view $\cl{A}$ as a formal category, writing of objects and arrows of $\cl{A}$.
-This terminology and all other formal category theory preliminaries can be found in \ref{FormalCategoryTheoryPreliminariesSection}. \end{assum}
+This terminology and all other formal category theory preliminaries can be found in \ref{FormalCategoryTheoryPreliminariesChapter}. \end{assum}

 \begin{defn} Let $\cylinder = \big( \cyl, i_0, i_1, \big)$ be a cylinder in $\cl{A}$, and let \pair{a_{0},a_{1},f_{0},f_{1}} be arrows of $\cl{A}$.
-A {\em homotopy} from $f_{0}$ to $f_{1}$ with respect to $\cylinder$ is an arrow \ar{\cyl(a_{0}),a_{1},h} of $\cl{A}$ such that the following diagrams in $\cl{A}$ commute. \twotriangles[{4,3,2}]{a_{0},\cyl(a_{0}),a_{1},i_{0}(a_{0}),h,f_{0},a_{0},\cyl(a_{0}),a_{1},i_{1}(a_{0}),h,f_{1}} \end{defn}
+A {\em homotopy} from $f_{0}$ to $f_{1}$ with respect to $\cylinder$ is an arrow \ar{\cyl(a_{0}),a_{1},h} of $\cl{A}$, such that the following diagrams in $\cl{A}$ commute. \twotriangles[{4,3,2}]{a_{0},\cyl(a_{0}),a_{1},i_{0}(a_{0}),h,f_{0},a_{0},\cyl(a_{0}),a_{1},i_{1}(a_{0}),h,f_{1}} \end{defn}

 \begin{defn} Let $\cocylinder = \big( \cocyl, e_0, e_1 \big)$ be a co-cylinder in $\cl{A}$, and let \pair{a_{0},a_{1},f_{0},f_{1}} be arrows of $\cl{A}$.